olegk79/lusha-home-task/README.md

 # lusha-home-task

-This is a boilerplate to build a full stack web application using React, Node.js, Express and Webpack.
+This is "Users Manager" web application using React, Node.js, Express and Webpack.
 It is also configured with webpack-dev-server, eslint, prettier and babel.

 - [simple-react-full-stack](#simple-react-full-stack)
   - [Introduction](#introduction)